Personal Branding During a Pandemic

 4. Become a “Subject Matter Expert.”

-Feldmann says, “There’s a big difference between those who are subject matter experts in their industry and those who struggle to look like they are in order to get hired.”
+Feldmann explains, “There’s a big difference between those who are subject matter experts in their industry and those who struggle to look like they are in order to get hired.”
+He recommends creating and sharing content to demonstrate your expertise.
+This could include posting on social media, contributing to a blog, or sharing insights related to your field.
+Showing that you’re actively developing your skills can make a strong impression on employers.

 References: